PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 # Create content in the browser

+Now that your course space request has been granted, log in to [prairielearn.org](https://www.prairielearn.org/).
+In addition to the example `XC 101: Example Course`, you will see your new course, `MATH 101: Elementary Mathematics`.

+Click this link; which will take you to your course home page.
 This is a view of your course home page (or a similar variation, depending on when your course was originally created):

 ![](homepage.png)